 Roz and I would like to thank you both for the effort you put into finding us tenants on such short notice.

 We realize the process may not have started off that well while the other folks were still living in the unit.
-We appreciated very much your patience and faith in us to bring the condo back up to standard in order to allow you to do your job properly.
+We appreciated your patience and faith in us very much to bring the condo back up to standard to allow you to do your job properly.

 It worked out well in the end, and we hope these new folks will spend a while in our place and treat it with respect.

 Thanks again for your hard work.

 Thank you!
 Ty your help has been invaluable.
 We are returning to Toronto tonight and really appreciate all you have done to help us.